 The Group recognized a rental expense for short-term leases and low-value assets of R\$ 1,713 in the quarter ended March 31, 2023 (2022 - R\$ 1,120), mainly represented by leases of telecommunications and information technology equipment.

 Notes to the unaudited interim condensed consolidated financial statements.
 March 31, 2023 and 2022.
-(In thousands of Brazilian Reais, except as otherwise indicated)

 12. Property and equipment